OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 Don’t send us anything that:

 a.
-Was made by someone else, or that copies someone else’s creation
+Was made by someone else, or that copies someone else's creation

 b.
 Isn't in English (unless we've asked you to comment in another language)

 c.
 Is illegal or defamatory (damaging to someone else’s reputation)

 d.
-Is inappropriate (offensive, off-topic or spam)
+Is inappropriate (offensive, off-topic or disruptive)

 e.
 Contains personal details

 f.
 Contains spam (unless you're commenting on a story about reconstituted meat)

 g.
 Breaks our election or referendum rules.

 h.
 Puts children at risk

 i.
 Infringes anyone’s rights (that includes privacy rights)